ParisTech: History

 In 1991, a number of engineering Grandes Écoles set up a coordinating voluntary association, called "Grandes écoles d'ingénieurs de Paris", to foster closer collaboration in areas of common interest and thereby acquire international recognition as an entity of sufficient size and importance.
 In 1999, its name was changed to "ParisTech".

 In 2007, ParisTech's status changed to a higher education institution (public establishment for scientific cooperation, établissement public de coopération scientifique).
 It was headed by a president, assisted by an executive bureau and a secretary general and administrated by a board of directors, supported by a strategic orientation council and a scientific council.
 The board of directors includes one representative of each college or institute as well as researchers, faculty members, and one representative of the students.

 In 2016, ParisTech became a foundation under the umbrella of Fondation ParisTech, which was founded in 2010.
 At first, ParisTech had 10 members, but in 2016 it had only seven members.
 As of 2018, the president of ParisTech is Christian Lerminiaux (Chimie ParisTech), and the vice presidents are Sophie Mougard (Ecole des Ponts) and Gilles Trystram (AgroParisTech).
-In 2022, ParisTech became a nonproft organization under French law (per association loi 1901).
+In 2022, ParisTech became a nonprofit organization under French law (per association loi 1901).